istio/istio.io/content/docs/concepts/traffic-management/index.md

       version: v2
 {{< /text >}}

-Rules can be configured using `kubectl` command instead.
+Rules can be configured using the `kubectl` command.
 See the [configuring request routing task](/docs/tasks/traffic-management/request-routing/) for examples.